The Health-Care Survivor

 Joyce Ann Riley was welcomed into the world on July 31, 1948.
 Fittingly, she was born just outside Arkansas City, Kansas on the border with Oklahoma, in the heart of the United States.
 Eventually, Joyce would capture the hearts of millions of people around the world, including my own, becoming a trusted friend and mentor.

 Her father owned a pharmacy while her mother was a stay-at-home mum.
 Joyce was the eldest of three children.
-One of her passions, as well as being on Read Morewas quilting, a talent and pleasure inherited from her mother.
+One of her passions, as well as being onwas quilting, a talent and pleasure inherited from her mother.
+The tragedy of her family came when one of her younger brothers died unexpectedly.
+Undoubtedly, her father’s involvement in the medical community influenced her career decisions.

 What started as a design for a prosthetic hand created for one, has grown into a global movement of philanthropic individuals who have delivered free 3D printed hands and arms to thousands in over 40 countries.